-There are roadmaps of Six Sigma - DMAIC and DMADV.
+There are roadmaps of Six Sigma - DMAIC roadmap and DMADV roadmap.

-DMAIC is a data-driven Six Sigma methodology for improving existing products and services.
-The DMAIC process is to be used when an existing product or process can be improved to meet or exceed the customer requirements.
-DMAIC Roadmap consists of five stages: D – Define, M – Measure, A – Analyse, I – Improve, C – Control.
+DMAIC is a roadmap for implementing Six Sigma principles to already existing products and services.
+The DMAIC process is used to improve an existing product or process as to customer requirements.
+DMAIC Roadmap consists of five stages: Define, Measure, Analyse, Improve, Control.

-- Measure: Measure the process performance to determine the current process baseline.
+- Measure: Measure how the process operates to determine the current process baseline.

-- Analyse: Investigate and find out the root causes of issues and defects.
+- Analyse: Investigate the root causes of the process issues. .

-- Improve: Improve the process by eliminating defects.
+- Improve: Improve the process by implementing solutions.

-- Control: Control the future performance and ensure sustainability of the process.
+- Control: Control the future process outputs and ensure sustainability of the new process.

-- Define: Define the project goals and customer requirements
+- Define: Define the objectives and customer requirements related to the project

-- Measure: Measure the process to determine the baseline performance level
+- Measure: Measure the process performance to determine the baseline metrics

-- Analyse: Analyse and determine the root causes of the issues and the defects
+- Analyse: Uncover and analyse the root causes of the issues

-- Design: Design the new process so that it meets customer needs and requirements
+- Design: Design the new process in order to meet customer needs and requirements

-- Validate: Validate the design performance and its ability to meet the customer needs
+- Validate: Validate the design and ensure the performance meets the customer needs

 - Identify the areas of improvement